-Students, faculty, researchers, and members of the community are welcome to use most Special Collections and University Archives material.
+Students, faculty, researchers, and members of the community are welcome to use most Special Collections & University Archives material.
 However, that material must be used in the Special Collections reading room with SC&UA personnel present.
 SC&UA materials do not circulate.
 Most material may be photocopied or scanned subject always to donor restrictions, copyright law, and the condition of the material (see expanded discussion below).
 The reading room has convenient electrical outlets for laptop computers and cameras.
 Please ask a staff member for assistance if you wish to make scans or photocopies.

 Patrons may conduct their own research by using material in the Archives reference area near the east end of the reading room.
 Copies of UNI student newspapers, yearbooks, catalogues, budgets, alumni magazines, and an information file are located in this area.